Ruthenian lion: Lviv

-The Ruthenian lion is depicted on the seal of Prince Volodyslav of Opole, who ruled the territory of the former Ruthenian kingdom from 1372 to 1378 as "the hospodar and heir of the Ruthenian land."
-He was also the prince of the Wielkopolska land, which included Częstochowa.
-Around 1377, the city received a coat of arms, one of the elements of which was a figure of a Ruthenian coat of arms from the seal of Volodyslav.
+The Ruthenian lion is depicted on the seal of Prince Wladyslaw of Opole, who ruled the territory of the former Ruthenian kingdom from 1372 to 1378 as "the hospodar and heir of the Ruthenian land."
+He was also the prince of the Greater Poland, which included Częstochowa.
+Around 1377, the city received a coat of arms, one of the elements of which was a figure of a Ruthenian coat of arms from the seal of Wladyslaw.
 Thus, the oldest surviving city seal of Częstochowa, which binds documents from 1564 and 1646, has an image of a city wall with three pointed towers, both of which are extremely high and crowned with two animals: the right, a lion in a jump facing left, and the left, an eagle facing right.
 The Ruthenian lion symbolizes the Ruthenian land, and the eagle symbolizes the Duchy of Opole, the possession of the Silesian Piasts.
 Both figures were depicted in gold on a blue background.
 At the same time, on the coat of arms of the city of Częstochowa, the Ruthenian lion occupies an honorable (right) place, because it represents the kingdom, while the Opole eagle is only a separate principality.

 The Ruthenian lion as a symbol of belonging to Rus is found on the seals of Lviv from the fourteenth century.
 The oldest known city seal, attached to the parchment deed of the Lviv magistrate, dates back to 1359.
 It depicts a lion walking in the open gate of the city wall with three towers.
 In 1526, King Sigismund II of Poland officially approved this image as the coat of arms of the city.